Chris56974/Pethreon/README.md

 If you want the smart contract to send ether to someone else, then you need to use send(), transfer() or call() functions.
 These days however, only [call()](https://ethereum.stackexchange.com/questions/78124/) is recommended.
 The address that you're sending money to must also be marked payable in the smart contract code i.e. payable(address).
 Every contract starts off at 0 balance, and your contract can see its own balance using address(this).balance.
 Sites like [Remix](https://remix.ethereum.org/) will also show you I think.
 A provider is a connection to Ethereum, a signer is an account.

-### Unipledge?
-Charity Application?
+### Idea for a Charity Application?
+Unipledge?

 I thought it'd be pretty cool to have a "unipledge" feature that would donate to every creator on the platform (this might create an influx of fake/repeat creators though).
-I was also thinking it'd be cool to create a charity project.
-In which users would pool money into different charity pools, and the money would then be locked into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [the water project @ 0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
-I could have users withdraw their donations from the pool to put it towards another pool, but force them to leave ~25% in the pool so that it can continue to grow forever.
-Pretty terrifying if that address is compromised though.
+I also came up with a DeFi charity application, in which users could pool their money into different charity pools and have that money locked in a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then go towards a charity address like [the water project @ 0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
+Users could then switch their funds to different pools whenever they felt like it, except some of their original contribution would stay in the pool so that it would continue to grow forever.

+### Using AI to find the right responsive design

+I spent a lot of time playing around with font-sizes.
+I was tweaking the same stuff over and over again passing in different numbers each time.
+It almost felt like I could train a model to pass in the numbers for me until it finds the right allocation.

 ### My Choice of React

 I originally chose React so I could use [this plugin](https://hardhat.org/plugins/hardhat-react.html) to turn my smart contract abi into a react context.
 I was much more familiar with react context than ethers.js, so I thought it was a good choice.
 I ended up scrapping the plugin altogether though because it wasn't compatibile with my version of solidity and I didn't feel like downgrading (I would've had to downgrade my other dependencies too like typechain/hardhat and bring in an older version of SafeMath from [@openzepplin/contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) to prevent under/over flow since that can happen in < 0.8.0).
 I think it ended up being a good choice though because I learned some bare essentials about ethers.js that I really should know.

 Instead of creating my own react context, I decided to use a single ts file instead.
 The only state that is worth storing in react context is the contract instance, which never changes unless you're using a different smart contract entirely.
 Or maybe there's other advantages that I don't know about yet (deployment?).

-### What relative units to use for font size

-I was thinking it might be more appropriate to use vh for mobile devices and vw for desktop screens?

 ### Frontend Stuff